Table of Contents

 Zak stated in the article, “The only time I have seen such a surge in oxytocin in humans is when someone sees their loved one, is romantically attracted to someone, or is shown an enormous kindness.”

-Dogs Feel the Basic Emotions of a 2-Year-Old Child
+Dogs Feel the Basic Emotions of A Two-Year-Old Child

-Some dog owners would argue that their dog does in fact show signs of feeling guilty.
+Some pet parents would argue that their dogs are capable of feelings of guilt.
 However, the signs they are seeing are most likely being mistaken for something else.
 Here’s an example:

 Understanding Our Dogs Emotions Can Help us Take Better Care of Them